UGL Rail: Factories

 While most items were manufactured at Broadmeadow, it did purchase Comeng's Bassendean, Western Australia plant.
 This plant rebuilt many Pilbara Alco locomotives with General Electric components in the 1990s as well as building 17 Westrail P class and 60 NR class locomotives.

 In 1983, a factory was established in Townsville to fulfill a contract for Queensland Railways 2600 class locomotives that required them to be built locally.
 It later built the 2800 class.

+As part of UGL's acquisition of Alstom Australia and New Zealand in 2005, UGL leased Alstom's workshops at Ballarat North from then until 2012.